Shao-Group/scallop2/README.md

 If some of the above dependencies are not installed to the default system directories (for example, `/usr/local`, for most linux distributions), their corresponding installing paths should be specified to `configure` of Scallop2.
+The entire installation typically takes a few minutes to complete.

 ## Download Boost
 If Boost has not been downloaded/installed, download Boost